 I'm a Licensed Professional Counselor who has worked in clinical and school settings.
 I currently provide therapeutic services at my husband's private practice working with adults with a variety of disabilities.
-I'm a mother to four children, three of which are currently in the district, ranging from preschool to 8th grade, and my youngest will start attending the district preschool program in January 2022.
+I'm a mother to four children, three of which are currently in the district, ranging from kindergarten to 9th grade, and my youngest will start attending the district preschool program in January 2022.
 Having four children with a variety of needs and learning styles has helped me understand the importance of individualized ways to educate our kids.

 As a mother of two boys with disabilities and have IEP’s and two girls who are identified as gifted and talented and have ALP’s, I have learned the importance of identifying their strengths to help enhance their educational experience and opportunities.
 I have also learned they all have vastly different learning styles.
 As parents, we know our children the best and can be assets for their educational experience.
 We can help their teachers understand their learning styles and work collaboratively to identify educational needs.
 This can be done by increasing funding to help retain qualified educators and help reduce class sizes to allow smaller ratios of teachers and students.
 I want to work with our elected officials to increase educational funding to ensure students receive an equitable education that they deserve, while creating more opportunities for parent involvement to partner with student’s educators so they thrive in the classroom.